wmorgan/dcos-docs/1.7/usage/stateful-services/stateful-services-with-marathon.md

 }
 ```

-As you see, the latter command's output displays all information about the task along with the created volume.
+This command displays all information about the task along with the created volume.

-# Stop
+# Stop the service

-Now, stop the service with
+Now, stop the service:
 ```shell
 $ dcos marathon app stop postgres
 ```

-This will scale the `instances` count down to 0 and kill all runing tasks.
-If you inspect the tasks list again, you will notice that the task is still there, however, containing the information on which agent it was placed and which persistent volume it had attached, but without a `startedAt` value:
+This command scales the `instances` count down to 0 and kills all runing tasks.
+If you inspect the tasks list again, you will notice that the task is still there, however, containing the information about which agent it was placed on and which persistent volume it had attached, but without a `startedAt` value:

 ```shell
 $ dcos marathon task list
 APP        HEALTHY  STARTED     HOST     ID